janekx21/bachelor-thesis/chapters/ba.typ

   classes, properties, individuals, and data values and are stored as Semantic Web documents.
 OWL 2 ontologies can be used along with information written in RDF, and OWL 2 ontologies themselves are primarily exchanged as RDF documents.]

+This work concentrates on a specific syntax of the OWL language.
+The so-called Manchester Syntax.
+Let's hear from the authors of that syntax what it's all about.

 // TODO why owl2 not owl1
 #quote(